Ex-USA Gymnastics doctor gets up to 175 years as abuse victims applaud

 Several companies have announced they would not continue to sponsor the federation, including AT&T Inc on Tuesday.

-Reporting by Steve Friess in Lansing, Michigan; Additional reporting by Keith Coffman in Denver and Jonathan Allen in New York; Writing by Joseph Ax in New York; Editing by Cynthia Osterman and Bill Trott
+Reporting by Steve Friess in Lansing, Michigan; Additional reporting by Keith Coffman in Denver, Jonathan Allen in New York, Chris Kenning in Chicago and Jon Herskovitz in Austin, Texas; Writing by Joseph Ax; Editing by Cynthia Osterman, Bill Trott and Lisa Shumaker